Benfill/Rock-Paper-Scissors/README.md

 ## Auto Play {#auto-play}

-If you want to sit back and watch the game play itself, you can use the Auto Play feature.
+If you want to sit back and watch the gameplay itself, you can use the Auto Play feature.
 Click the "Auto Play" button to toggle this mode on and off.
 When Auto Play is active, the game will automatically make moves every second.

 ## Score {#score}